 Additional information can be obtained for each faculty member listed below:

 - Ms. Terri Murphy-Sanchez, MT (ASCP), Program Director

 The Phlebotomy training program at St. Philip's College consists of two courses:

 - PLAB 1223 Phlebotomy

 Completion of both courses enables a student to take any of the national certification examinations offered for phlebotomy.

 Admission & Prerequisite Requirements

-Students desiring to complete the Phlebotomy program must meet all of the admission requirements for acceptance into St. Philip's College and the Allied Health Department.
-These include the following:
+Students desiring to complete the Phlebotomy program must meet all of the admission requirements for acceptance into St. Philip's College.

-In addition, all students must pass the English and Writing portions of any recognized placement test (Accuplacer, SAT, ACT or TASP).
+In addition, all students must complete the TSI requirements for English and Reading.
 There is no Mathematics requirement for this program.
 No formal application is required to enroll in the program.

 Classes begin at the start of each flex semester.
 The clinical is offered in the second flex and summer semesters.
 Enrollment is on a first-come, first-serve basis and is limited to the first 14 students.